How do I renew my website's SSL certificate?

 - Go to the Site Settings section of Aiir and select the HTTPS section.

 - If you're concerned about disabling HTTPS at this point, don't be - your website is already unavailable anyway and will continue to be until this is resolved.

 - If you have multiple websites using the same expired SSL certificate, disable HTTPS for each of them before continuing.
 Click Site Settings at the top to change site.

 - Once HTTPS has been disabled, the HTTPS page will guide you through setting up again.

-- We strongly encourage you to choose the DNS validation option because so long as the DNS record(s) are left in place, you won't need to repeat this process again in future.
+- You will have to validate using DNS, email validation is no longer available.
+So long as the DNS record(s) are left in place, you won't need to repeat this process again in future.